 }

+Note The performance.now() function returns a timestamp in milliseconds.

-Notice the similarity between the pseudocode examined previously and the steps B, C, and D of the loopOnce() function shown previously.
+Notice the similarity between the pseudocode examined previously and the steps B, C, and D of the loopOnce() function.
 That is, the drawing of the scene or game in step B, the calculation of the elapsed time since last update in step C, and the prioritization of update if the engine is lagging behind.

-The main difference is that the functionality of the outermost while loop is implemented with the requestAnimationFrame() function call at step A, where the loopOnce() function is set up to be called continuously.
-More specifically, the requestAnimationFrame() function registers the loopOnce() function with the browser which the browser will call on the next available frame.
+The main difference is that the outermost while loop is implemented based on the HTML5 requestAnimationFrame() function call at step A. The requestAnimationFrame() function will, at an approximated rate of 60 times per second, invoke the function pointer that is passed in as its parameter.
+In this case, the loopOnce() function will be called continuously at approximately 60 times per second.
 Notice that each call to the requestAnimationFrame() function will result in exactly one execution of the corresponding loopOnce() function and thus draw only once.
 However, multiple updates can occur during this single frame if the drawing is lagging behind.

+Note The requestAnimationFrame() function is an HTML5 utility provided by the browser that hosts your game.
+The precise behavior of this function is browser implementation dependent.

 Note The mLoopRunning condition of the while loop in step D is a redundant check for now.
 This condition will become important in later sections when update() can call stop() to stop the loop (for example, for level transitions or the end of the game).

-Declare a function to start the game loop as follows.
-This function initializes or starts the core game loop, initializing the game or scene, setting up the frame time, and setting the loop running flag to true before calling the first requestAnimationFrame(loopOnce).
+Declare a function to start the game loop.
+This function initializes the game or scene, the frame time variables, and the loop running flag before calling the first requestAnimationFrame(loopOnce) to begin the game loop.

 function start(scene) {